eunomia-bpf/bpf-developer-tutorial/src/guideline_basic.md

 Also, do not just list points, try to make it using paragraph unless points list is clear.

-**The key point in tone: Using oral English, clear and simple words and short sentence, make it attractive and easy to read, do not make it like a paper.
-Not too much fancy words, try to be attracive**
+The key point in tone: Using oral English, clear and simple words and short sentence, make it attractive and easy to read, do not make it like a paper.
+Not too much fancy words, try to be attracive.

-## Template Summary

-By following this pattern, anyone tasked with writing future blog posts will have a clear structure to adhere to, ensuring that all necessary information is included and presented in a logical order.